fodela/Data-Structure-and-Algorithm/lessons.md

 Each node stores a reference to an object that is an element of the sequence, as well as a reference to the next node of the list.
 The list instance maintains a member name head that identifies the first node of the list In some applications another member named tail that identifies the last node of the list

+- Head => first node of the list.
+Nothing points to the head.
+- Tail => last node and points to nothing.
+Identified as the node with 'None' as its reference.
+- Traversing => going through the nodes and checking the linked list.
+Also known as link hopping or pointer hopping.

+Each node is represented as a unique object, with that instance storing a reference to its element and reference to the next node (or None)